ebi-uniprot/uniprot-manual/help/allergenic_properties.md

 categories: disease_phenotypes_variants,manual
 ---

-This subsection of the ['Pathology and Biotech'](https://www.uniprot.org/help/disease_phenotypes_variants_section) section is used for proteins that cause an allergic reaction in mammals.
+This subsection of the ['Disease/Phenotypes and variants'](https://www.uniprot.org/help/disease_phenotypes_variants_section) section is used for proteins that cause an allergic reaction in mammals.
 We usually specify in which species the protein is allergenic.

 Example: [Q06811](https://www.uniprot.org/uniprotkb/Q06811#phenotypes_variants)